 experience and expertise with or knowledge of research and practice in designing effective academic, enrichment, youth development, and related services to children; implementing, or evaluating interventions for at-risk students from high poverty schools;

-experience and expertise with working with communities to forge meaningful partnerships that foster commitment to improving the lives of youth and their families;
+experience and expertise working with communities to forge meaningful partnerships that foster commitment to improving the lives of youth and their families;

 relevant experience and expertise in an education-related field;